PPC advertising is an awesome marketing tool that can deliver considerable results to those who implement it correctly.

 It’s important to think your keyword strategy through before proceeding with its implementation.

 Every industry has its list of most searchable keywords, but it will be much wiser to figure out the long tail keywords for your campaigns.
-The less search queries your target keywords get, the less you will pay per click.
+The fewer search queries your target keywords get, the less you will pay per click.

 Choose your list of 100 best keywords and then use your website analytics to find the 200-250 most relevant, long tail versions.